 Our Apartment in Cortona

 After an incredible trek in the Dolomites, my husband and I drove from Venice to Cortona where we rented the prettiest airbnb 2 blocks from the main piazza.
 I instantly fell in love with this adorable top floor flat.
-It has old world charm, elegant furnishings and a dazzling view (plus a handy washing machine).
+It’s old world charm, elegant furnishings and dazzling view (plus handy washing machine).
 Free parking is available outside the walls of Cortona (and a good reason to pack lightly).
 Luckily, we always found a space. (**More on parking below).

 What To Do in Cortona

-One of my favorite rituals is Aperitivo!
+One of my favorite rituals in Itay is Aperitivo!
 Each day, the locals gather in the piazza for a pre-dinner drink and snack.
-Sitting at a sun filled table sipping Aperol spritz and watching the town come alive made me appreciate Cortona’s strong sense of community.
+I loved sitting at a sun filled table sipping an Aperol spritz with nibbles of potato chips and watching the town come alive.
+This evening ritual made me appreciate Cortona’s strong sense of community.

 1. Hike up to a Torreone Café – At the highest corner of Cortona sits a fortress and a church (Basilica di Santa Margherita).
 It’s a 15 minute walk up and both are fun to check out but if you keep going (outside the walls of Cortona), you’ll arrive at Caffe del Torreone, a lovely place to stop for coffee or a bite to eat.

 2. Hike to Eremo Le Celle – if you continue past the Café and bear left at the fork, you will be on quiet road towards the beautiful monastery Eremo Le Celle.
 It’s a 30 min walk and well worth the effort.